MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/app-management-and-services.md

 ## Product collections and purchases

-To use the Windows Store collection API and the Windows Store purchase API to access ownership information for apps and add-ons, you need to enter the associated Azure AD client IDs here.
+To use the Microsoft Store collection API and the Microsoft Store purchase API to access ownership information for apps and add-ons, you need to enter the associated Azure AD client IDs here.
 Note that it may take up to 16 hours for these changes to take effect.

 For more info, see [Manage product entitlements from a service](../monetize/view-and-grant-products-from-a-service.md).